-Soils formed in a thick layer of windblown silts or silty colluvium and have permafrost.
+Soils formed in organic material, windblown silts, and silty colluvium and commonly have permafrost.
 Rock fragments do not occur on the soil surface.
-These are mineral soils capped with 4 to 9 inches of saturated organic material.
-The mineral soil below the organic material is most commonly silt loam derived from either colluvium or wind-blown loess, which lacks rock fragments and has high water holding capacity.
-While soils are considered very deep, permafrost commonly occurs at shallow to moderate depths (10 to 26 inches).
-The pH of the soil profile ranges from very strongly acidic to slightly acidic.
-The soils are wet for long portions of the growing season and are considered poorly drained.
+These are mineral soils capped with 11 to 17 inches of saturated organic material.
+The mineral soil below the organic material is most commonly silt loam derived from alluvium that is often capped with wind-blown loess, which generally lacks rock fragments and has high water holding capacity.
+All soils are very deep but reference state soils are commonly cryoturbated and have permafrost at shallow to moderate depths (14 to 35 inches).
+Thermokarst state soils have no permafrost.
+The pH of the soil profile typically ranges from strongly acidic to moderately acidic.
+The reference state soils are wet for long portions of the growing season and are considered very poorly to poorly drained.

 Figure 7.
-Typical soil profile associated with this site.
+A typical soil profile associated with the reference state of this site.